Benczus/webCalculatorExercise/README.md

 The student who have completed the assignment will be called in for a code check, and test.
 Failing to show up will result in a failure.

-The test, will contain the following:
-- Questions about the general knowledge of back-end web development
-- Talk about the developed code.
-This may include short questions about the development choices of the code, or deeper structural or design choices.
+The offered mark will be evaluated during a personal talk.

+During the evaluation, the following commands will be run:
+The assignment codebase will be cloned with git.
+The assignment will be packaged using mvn package.
-- Coding test.
-The student will be asked to implement a predefined feature into her/his code.
+The eassignmnet will be deployed on a Tomcat 8.5 server.

-The results of the test can be categorized by the following points:
-- Failing to complete any of these tests will result in a failure.
+Failing to complete any of these steps will result in a failed mark.

-- Sucessfully completing some of these test will result in course completion.
-After completing the course, the student will have to sucessfully complete a test to get a grade at a later date.
-- Sucessfully completing all challenges, the student will be given a grade
+The following setup will be used during the evalutaion:

+JDK8
+openjdk 10.0.2 2018-07-17
+OpenJDK Runtime Environment (build 10.0.2+13-Ubuntu-1ubuntu0.18.04.2) OpenJDK 64-Bit Server VM (build 10.0.2+13-Ubuntu-1ubuntu0.18.04.2, mixed mode)

+MAVEN
+Apache Maven 3.5.2
+Maven home: /usr/share/maven
+Java version: 10.0.2, vendor: Oracle Corporation
+Java home: /usr/lib/jvm/java-11-openjdk-amd64
+Default locale: en_US, platform encoding: UTF-8
+OS name: "linux", version: "4.15.0-36-generic", arch: "amd64", family: "unix"

 # General Requirements